Afshuu07/Afshuu-Bot/replit.md

 ## Recent Changes

+**August 13, 2025 - Enhanced UI and Game Recommendations Update**
+- Made hidetag command simple with NO animations as requested
+- Enhanced all other bot features with attractive animations and improved visual design
+- Added comprehensive game recommendation system with categories (action, adventure, strategy, casual, mobile)
+- Updated all bot status messages and menu systems with more appealing animations
+- Improved welcome messages to include video downloads and game recommendations
+- Enhanced alive command with detailed performance stats and visual improvements
+- Updated main menu with better organization and attractive design elements
+- All changes maintain the principle: hidetag stays simple, everything else gets more animated and attractive

 **August 13, 2025 - Complete Migration to Replit Environment**
 - Successfully completed full migration from Replit Agent to Replit environment
 - Resolved npm installation conflicts and dependency issues
 - Cleaned up node_modules and reinstalled all required packages
-- Verified all core dependencies: whatsapp-web.js, qrcode-terminal, puppeteer, axios, file-type, node-fetch, sharp, ytdl-core, ffmpeg packages, and jimp
+- Verified all core dependencies: whatsapp-web.js, qrcode-terminal, puppeteer, axios, file-type, node-fetch, sharp, ytdl-core, ffmpeg packages, jimp, and yt-dlp
 - Bot launches successfully with proper QR code generation for WhatsApp authentication
 - Migration ensures robust security practices and Replit compatibility
 - All workflow configurations verified and functioning properly